3 new COVID-19 cases confirmed in Dubuque County

 Iowa’s statewide total grew to 1,587 cases, a 5% increase from Saturday.

-Clayton County remains on seven cases, with Jones at eight, Jackson at four and Delaware at two.
+Clayton County remains at seven cases, with Jones at eight, Jackson at four and Delaware at two.

 Iowa reported seven additional deaths from the disease, including six people in Linn and one person in Washington counties.

-Wisconsin has 3,341 cases, included one new case each in Grant and Iowa counties, bringing their totals to six and five, respectively.
+Wisconsin has 3,341 cases, including one new case each in Grant and Iowa counties, bringing their totals to six and five, respectively.

 Crawford and Lafayette counties have three cases each.